 In the more modest fallas, money from sponsorship and advertising doesn’t figure much.
 “It’s more a community effort of friends.
 The bigger fallas have a lot more recourse to advertising and so their budgets are much bigger.
 Na Jordana’s falla costs around €180,000.
 The challenge for large fallas like this is to find wealthy supporters and commercial sponsors.”

 And what does Paco think of Nou Campanar, the Chelsea of Valencia’s fallas?
-With its huge budget and truly gigantic proportions, it wiped the floor with the opposition, winning prize for best falla in the top category in 2004 and 2005.
+With its huge budget and truly gigantic proportions, it wiped the floor with the opposition, winning prize for best falla in the top category in the past.
 But it has attracted controversy as well as plaudits.
-The falla´s budget is sometimes a hundred times bigger than that of Plaza del Angel.
-Of course, all that money will be literally going up in smoke on March 19th.
+The falla´s budget was sometimes a hundred times bigger than that of Plaza del Angel.
+Of course, all that money will be literally going up in smoke on the final night.

-“Nou Campanar has taken a step too far, for me,” says Paco.
-“It’s forced up the other fallas’ budgets very much.
+“Nou Campanar took a step too far, for me,” says Paco.“It forced up the other fallas’ budgets very much.
 And the money doesn’t go on contracting a falla artist with a high cachet – it’s simply to pay for the huge scale of the falla.”

-So is Nou Campanar worth the money?
-“The falla is perfectly executed, certainly.
+So was Nou Campanar worth the money in the past?
+“The falla has been perfectly executed in the past, certainly.
 It’s had all the best falla artists working on it.
-But I don’t think that its theme last year was particularly interesting.
+But I don’t think that its themes were particularly interesting.
 With the big fallas, the theme can’t be too political because they have a wider audience and so can’t risk offending people.
 It’s a bit like trying to compare big Hollywood productions with small art-house films.
 How can you judge which is best?
 Sure, the effects in Star Wars are fantastic, but if you prefer to watch another type of film, you won’t be so impressed.”